beakerbrowser/homebase/README.md

 httpMirror: true       # enables HTTP mirroring
 ports:
   http: 80             # HTTP port for redirects or non-TLS serving
-  https: 443           # HTTPS port for serving mirrored content and DNS data
-letsencrypt:           # set to false to disable Let's Encrypt
-  email:               # you must provide your email to LE for admin
-  agreeTos: true       # you must agree to the LE terms (set to true)
 dashboard:             # set to false to disable
   port: 8089           # port for accessing the metrics dashboard